grpc/proposal/A87-mtls-spiffe-support.md

 We'll also adjust existing hierarchies of `Watcher` and `CertificateProvider` to support the new SPIFFE trust bundle map.

-For the AdvancedTls case in Java, the API changes will look as follows:
+For the AdvancedTls case in Java, the API changes will look as follows.
 In AdvancedTlsX509TrustManager.java, the API must allow configuring and reloading a SPIFFE Bundle Map.
 There are currently three functions that configure the root trust certificate

 ```
 public void updateTrustCredentials(X509Certificate[] trustCerts) throws IOException,
    GeneralSecurityException